Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1glj0bQfFQc.md

 ### Transcript

-> in the automatic custom trees i don't think so i mean i think i think the tree cutting is honestly kind of fine like you do have to do a lot of it right but the point is cutting that tree is is a is supposed to be kind of tedious at first so that you get away from biomass burners as soon as you can, but then i don't think that you need as the game goes on i think you don't need trees that much right like do you really need to mass cut down trees any time other than early in the game
+> in the automatic custom trees I don't think so I mean I think I think the tree cutting is honestly kind of fine like you do have to do a lot of it right but the point is cutting that tree is is a is supposed to be kind of tedious at first so that you get away from biomass burners as soon as you can, but then I don't think that you need as the game goes on I think you don't need trees that much right like do you really need to mass cut down trees any time other than early in the game